Should I buy a house in 2024?

 Getting on the property ladder felt more challenging than ever last year.
 House prices fell ever so slightly, but due to rising mortgage rates and a cost of living crisis, many potential buyers put their homeownership dreams on hold.
 But 2024 is a different matter.

 Mortgage rates are falling - after almost 3 years of base rate rises from the Bank of England.
-Halifax, HSBC, First Direct, and TSB have all slashed their rates in the first few weeks of 2024, with other lenders expected to follow as many have withdrawn deals to reprice.
+In recent weeks, big mortgage lenders like Barclays, HSBC, Halifax and Nationwide have cut their own mortgage rates, with other lenders expected to follow in anticipation of a base rate cut in August or September.

 For now, the best rates are reserved for existing homeowners and those with large deposits, but over the coming months lenders will probably introduce more affordable deals for first-time buyers too.